zetric/santander-csv-formater/README.md

 # santander-csv-formater

 Important: This script works only for German accounts as fields are in German.
-But feel free to modify it for your needs :).
+But feel free to modify it acording to your needs :).

 ## TL;DR